MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 | 2024         | March 11     | 5.2402.XX    |

 **Release notes for Microsoft Mesh on PC & Quest 2**

+## Version 5.2504.XX

+### What's new

+This release contains minor fixes and improvements to Mesh.

+## Version 5.2503.XX

+### What's new

+This release contains minor fixes and improvements to Mesh.

 ## Version 5.2502.XX